iturdikulov/notes/keyboard_shortcut.md

 ## Inkscape

-[[inkscape]] is a vector graphics editor.
+[[Inkscape]] is a vector graphics editor.
 I use it rarely, but it's very powerful, and I'm planning to learn it more.

 - Select and transform objects::`S`